apache/spark/docs/tuning.md

 **Cache Size Tuning**

 One important configuration parameter for GC is the amount of memory that should be used for caching RDDs.
-By default, Spark uses 60% of the configured executor memory (`spark.executor.memory`) to cache RDDs.
-This means that 40% of memory is available for any objects created during task execution.
+By default, Spark caches RDDs using 60% of the configured executor memory (`spark.executor.memory`), after accounting for the reserved memory defined by `spark.system.reservedMemorySize`.
+The remaining memory is used for other objects, for example to perform shuffles in-memory.
+You can change the amount of heap used for caching by setting `spark.storage.memoryFraction`.
+For example, to change this to 50%, you can call `conf.set("spark.storage.memoryFraction", "0.5")` on your SparkConf.

-In case your tasks slow down and you find that your JVM is garbage-collecting frequently or running out of memory, lowering this value will help reduce the memory consumption.
-To change this to say 50%, you can call `conf.set("spark.storage.memoryFraction", "0.5")` on your SparkConf.
-Combined with the use of serialized caching, using a smaller cache should be sufficient to mitigate most of the garbage collection problems.
+In case your tasks slow down and you find that your JVM is garbage-collecting frequently or running out of memory, lowering `spark.storage.memoryFraction` or raising `spark.system.reservedMemorySize` can provide enough headroom for GC.
-In case you are interested in further tuning the Java GC, continue reading below.

 **Advanced GC Tuning**